ValleyBell/MidiConverters/README.md

 I did a quick hack of de2mid to support Sonic Spinball's sound format, which is the cause of the name.
 I kept the tool for historical purposes.
 You should use smps2mid if you want to convert songs from Sonic Spinball (8-bit) to MIDI.

+## eash2mid
+This tool converts songs from MegaDrive ROMs that uses the EA/Steve Hayes sound driver to MIDI.

+I wrote this tool on request by lordskylark.
+The format uses MIDI commands internally, so the format was easy to reverse-enginneer.

+I tested it with songs from Might and Magic 2/3, King's Bounty, Rolo to the Rescue and Populous.

 ## ffmq2mid
 This tool converts SPC files from Final Fantasy: Mystic Quest (and other games that use the SNES AKAO format) to MIDI.